How to Get People in the Habit of Reading Your Emails

 Start with a value-packed welcome email

-Welcome emails have been shown to improve open rates down the line, generating a 86% lift in unique open rates.
+Welcome emails have been shown to impact open rates down the line, generating a 86% lift in unique open rates.

 These statistics demonstrate why simply sending a welcome email can do a great deal to get your readers in the habit of reading your emails for years to come.
 To amplify this effect, send a welcome email that is packed with value, showing your readers that opening your emails always leads to a reward.